junxit/us-congress-bills-116/metadata.md

 - 2020-09-29 — Introduced in House
 - 2020-09-29 — Introduced in House
 - 2020-09-29 — Referred to the House Committee on Transportation and Infrastructure.
+- 2020-09-30 — Committee Consideration and Mark-up Session Held.
+- 2020-09-30 — Ordered to be Reported by Voice Vote.
+- 2020-09-30 — Referred to the Subcommittee on Aviation.
+- 2020-09-30 — Subcommittee on Aviation Discharged.
+- 2020-11-16 — Placed on the Union Calendar, Calendar No. 477.
+- 2020-11-16 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-579.
+- 2020-11-16 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-579.